A few simple concepts about noise

 As you can see, efforts to create a quieter home are always a compromise of function, looks, convenience, comfort and cost.
 Here are some steps you can take to create a quieter home.
 Some only make sense when done in the course of a major remodeling project; others can be done any time.

-How to hush outside noise
+How to soundproof a room from outside noise

 Outside noise can be the most annoying because it “belongs to someone else.”
 It can also be startling.
 There’s a logical order to follow in blocking outside noise; you’ll be wasting your time doing things further down this list until you take care of the higher-up essentials.
 One nice bonus about these soundproofing measures is they’ll often lower your heating and cooling bills to boot.